nknapp/node-child-service/README.md

 })();
 ```

-This will generate the following output
+This will start the service, wait until the stdout matches pattern, then call an endpoint and stop it again.
+The output of this program is:

 ```
 Started!